-- FIPS 140 Level 2 or higher hardware KSMs for LRAs. - FIPS 140 Level 2 or higher hardware KSMs for Certificates with an Assurance Level of Basic Hardware, Medium Hardware, Medium Device Hardware or PIV-I Hardware Certificates. - For Custodian Key Stores for Rudimentary Assurance Certificates, FIPS 140 Level 1 (Hardware or Software) is required and for Custodian Key Stores for all other Assurance levels, FIPS 140 Level 2 or higher hardware KSMs are required. - FIPS 140 Level 1 or higher KSMs (Hardware or Software) for Certificates with an Assurance Level of Basic Software, or Medium Device Certificates.
+- FIPS 140 Level 2 or higher hardware KSMs for LRAs. - FIPS 140 Level 2 or higher hardware KSMs for Certificates with an Assurance Level of Basic Hardware, Medium Hardware, Medium Device Hardware or PIV-I Hardware Certificates. - For Custodian Key Stores for Rudimentary Assurance Certificates, FIPS 140 Level 1 (Hardware or Software) is required and for Custodian Key Stores for all other Assurance levels, FIPS 140 Level 2 or higher hardware KSMs are required. - FIPS 140 Level 1 or higher KSMs (Hardware or Software) for Certificates with an Assurance Level of Basic Software, or Medium

+Device Certificates.

 For PIV-I Assurance Levels, additional requirements for PIV-I cards detailed in Section 11 also apply.
 6.2.1.1 Custodial Subscriber Key Stores Custodial Subscriber Key Stores hold keys for a number of Subscriber certificates in one location.
 The Custodial Subscriber Key Store shall be implemented in such a way as to prevent any Custodial entity from accessing the Subscriber Private Keys and to prevent any other Subscriber from accessing the Private Keys of another Subscriber.

-6.2.2 Private Key (n out of m) Multi-person Control

-A single person shall not be permitted to activate or access the Private Key of a CA, CSA or PIV-I Content Signing Certificate.
+6.2.2 Private Key Multi- person Control A single person shall not be permitted to activate or access the Private Key of a CA, CSA or PIV-I Content Signing Certificate.
 Access to Private Keys of CA, CSA, and PIV-I Content Signing Certificates backed up for disaster recovery shall be under the same multi-person control as the original CA, CSA, and PIV-I Content Signing Key and as described in Section 5.2.2 of this CP.

-6.2.3 Private Key Escrow

-Under no circumstances shall the Private Key of a CA Certificate be escrowed.
-Private Keys used to support non-repudiation services shall not be escrowed.
-Subscriber Private Keys used to support services associated with digitalSignature and nonRepudiation bits shall not be escrowed.

-Private Keys of Encryption Certificates may be escrowed in accordance with Section 4.12.1.

-6.2.4 Private Key Backup

-6.2.4.1 Backup of CA Private Signing Key

-Backup of Private Keys of CA Certificates is required to facilitate disaster recovery.
+6.2.3 Private Key Escrow Private Keys of Encryption Certificates may be escrowed in accordance with Section 4.12.1.
+6.2.3.1 Escrow of FBCA and Entity CA Private Signature Key Under no circumstances shall the FBCA escrow the Private Key of any CA or Entity CA Certificate.
+6.2.3.2 Escrow of CA Encryption Keys The FBCA shall not perform any encryption key recovery functions involving encryption keys issued to Entity CAs.
+However, if encryption key pairs need to be issued by the FBCA covering repository system access or for other purposes, the Federal PKI Policy Authority shall publish applicable requirements for that purpose.
+6.2.3.3 Escrow of Subscriber Private Signature Keys Subscriber Private Keys used to support services associated with digitalSignature and nonRepudiation bits shall not be escrowed.
+6.2.3.4 Escrow of Subscriber Private Encryption and Dual Use Keys Private Keys of Encryption Certificates may be escrowed in accordance with Section 4.12.1.
+6.2.4 Private Key Backup 6.2.4.1 Backup of FBCA and Entity CA Private Signature Key Backup of Private Keys of CA Certificates is required to facilitate disaster recovery.
 Private Keys shall be backed up under the same multi-person control as used to generate and protect the original Private Key, as described in Section 5.2.2.
 At least one copy of the Private Key of the CA Certificate shall be stored off site.
 All copies of the Private Key shall be accounted for and protected in the same manner as the original.
 Procedures for Private Key backup of CA Certificates shall be identified in the CA'S CPS.